outerim/bountiful-ultimate/_pages/participate.md

 ## Parents

 Ultimate isn't like other sports.
-We expect exemplary sportsmanship from our players.
-Those watching from the sidelines are expected to behave differently too.
+We expect exemplary sportsmanship from our players and higher standards are also expected of those watching from the sidelines.
 UUDA has put together a [helpful list of do's and don'ts](/files/spectator-dos-donts.pdf) for spectators.
-You can best support your player when you understand the game.
-Check out USAU's [spectator guide](https://www.usaultimate.org/assets/1/Page/Spectator%20Guide%202016_web.pdf) to help you quickly get up to speed and better understand what's happening on the field.
+To make the most of your sideline experience check out USAU's [spectator guide](https://www.usaultimate.org/assets/1/Page/Spectator%20Guide%202016_web.pdf) to help you quickly get up to speed and better understand what's happening on the field.

 We'd also love for you to get even more involved in the team.
 Keep reading for other ways you can help out!